Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

-The inner-level objective~\Cref{eq:inner} addresses uncertainty stemming from semantic noise, including misinterpretations, ambiguity, adversarial perturbations, and distributional shifts in the input space (given by $\Delta x$ in \Cref{fig:system}).
+\textbf{Inner Level -- Robust Semantic Encoding and Decoding:} The inner-level objective~\Cref{eq:inner} addresses uncertainty stemming from semantic noise, including misinterpretations, ambiguity, adversarial perturbations, and distributional shifts in the input space (given by $\Delta x$ in \Cref{fig:system}).
 These challenges are modeled through the Wasserstein ambiguity set $\mathcal{B}_p(\widehat{P}_n, \rho)$, which captures possible semantic variations around the empirical input distribution.
 The semantic encoder $f_\theta$ and decoder $g_\phi$ are trained to minimize the worst-case semantic reconstruction loss within this uncertainty set, thereby enhancing robustness to input-level perturbations.

 A key capability of the inner-level formulation in \OurAlg is its model-agnostic nature.
 It imposes no constraints on the choice of model architecture or data modality, enabling broad applicability across different communication scenarios.
 Depending on the task, the semantic encoder-decoder pair can be instantiated using transformer-based models such as BERT~\cite{bert} for textual data, ViT~\cite{vit} for visual inputs, wav2vec~\cite{wav2vec} for audio signals, or multimodal encoders for composite inputs.
 The semantic loss function $\ell_{\text{s}}(\cdot)$ can also be flexibly chosen to match the modality and task—for example, cross-entropy for classification, mean squared error (MSE) for reconstruction tasks, or perceptual similarity measures for vision or audio applications.